emilbryggare/omnifocus-set-due-today/README.md

 OmniFocus Library.
 Download at https://github.com/brandonpittman/OmniFocus.

 ## Installation
-Download the script to the OmniFocus script folder.
+1. Download the script to the OmniFocus script folder.
-Open folder from OmniFocus by clicking Help -> Open Scripts Folder.
+2. Open folder from OmniFocus by clicking Help -> Open Scripts Folder.

-Add script to OmniFocus toolbar by clicking View -> Customize Toolbar....
+3. Add script to OmniFocus toolbar by clicking View -> Customize Toolbar....

-Add a global keyboard shortcut to script by:
+### Add a global keyboard (Optional)
 1. Open Automator (Mac OS - Installed by default)
 2. Create a new Service.
 (File -> New -> Service)
 3. Add action "Run AppleScript".